bentzi-shuster/MoniesPlaner/documentation/agile-docs.md

 3. Data access restrictions should be enforced across different areas of the system, including database queries and API requests.

 ---
+# Epic: AI-Powered Plan Image Creation Using Stable Diffusion

+**Objective**: Implement AI-powered stable diffusion algorithm to generate plan images dynamically and integrate them into the website.

+### Acceptance Criteria:
+1. The AI-powered stable diffusion algorithm is trained on sample plan data and is capable of generating high-quality plan images.
+2. Generated plan images are stable and visually consistent to ensure a professional appearance.
+3. The algorithm can dynamically create plan images based on user input or predefined parameters.
+4. Plan images are automatically updated when changes are made to the underlying data.
+5. The website seamlessly integrates with the AI-powered image creation system to display plan images.

+---

+## User Story 1: AI Training and Model Integration

+**Objective**: As a developer, I want to train the AI-powered stable diffusion algorithm and integrate it into the website.

+**Story**: As a developer, I need to train the stable diffusion algorithm on a dataset of plan images.
+Once trained, I want to integrate the model into the website so that it can be used to dynamically create plan images based on user input.

+### Acceptance Criteria:

+1. A dataset of plan images is collected and prepared for training the stable diffusion model.
+2. The AI model is trained using the prepared dataset and achieves satisfactory accuracy and stability.
+3. The trained model is integrated into the website's backend to enable dynamic image generation.

+---

+## User Story 2: Dynamic Image Creation

+**Objective**: As a user, I want to generate plan images dynamically based on my preferences.

+**Story**: As a user, I want to provide input data (e.g., plan details, preferences) through the website's interface, and have the AI-powered algorithm generate a customized plan image accordingly.

+### Acceptance Criteria:

+1. The website's user interface allows users to input plan details and other relevant information.
+2. Upon submitting the input data, the AI algorithm generates a plan image based on the provided information.
+3. Users can preview the generated plan image before finalizing and saving it.

+---

+## User Story 3: Real-Time Updates

+**Objective**: As a user, I want the plan images to be automatically updated when changes are made to the underlying data.

+**Story**: As a user, I expect the plan images displayed on the website to reflect the most up-to-date data.
+Any changes made to the plan details or preferences should be reflected in real-time on the generated plan image.

+### Acceptance Criteria:

+1. When a user makes changes to the plan details or preferences, the corresponding plan image is automatically updated.
+2. The website's backend communicates with the AI-powered image creation system to trigger real-time updates.

+---